isomerpages/pa-cdcse/_what-we-do/Care/Community Laboratory @ South East.md

 **4I Approach**
  <U> Stage 1: Induction </u>

- A platform for participants to know more about the roles and work of South East CDC as well as Community Laboratory @ South East programme.
+ A platform for participants to know more about the roles and work of South East CDC as well as, Community Laboratory @ South East programme.
 It also enhances the participants’ awareness of the work of the community institutions.

 <u> Stage 2: Immersion  </u>